rohitpidishetty/Low-Level-Libraries-for-Garuda-HLDS/README.md

 - Performance-focused with minimal overhead
 - Modular and extensible architecture
 - Generic design using low-level abstractions
-- Built to support a programming language runtime
+- Built to support a Garuda programming language runtime